История железа

 • electrical engineering and electroplating;

 In addition, nickel plays an important role in jewelry.
-Due to its plasticity and ability to take various forms, it is used to create jewelry and decorative items.
+Thanks to its ductility and ability to take various shapes, it is used to create ornaments and decorative articles.

 Nickel production: methods and technologies

-Nickel production is a complex process that involves several steps.
-The main methods for producing nickel:
+Producing nickel is a complex process that includes several stages.
+The main methods of obtaining nickel are:

-• Pyrometallurgical method includes the smelting of nickel ores in special furnaces at high temperatures.
-During the melting process, nickel is reduced from its oxides using carbon or other reducing agents.
-The resulting nickel is then further processed to increase its purity.
+• Pyrometallurgical method involves smelting nickel ores in special furnaces at high temperatures.
+During smelting, nickel is reduced from its oxides using carbon or other reducing agents.
+The resulting nickel then undergoes additional processing to increase its purity.

-Modern technologies make it possible to produce nickel with a high degree of purification and various physical and chemical properties, which makes it an indispensable material for a wide variety of needs — from electronics to the military industry.
+Modern technologies make it possible to obtain nickel with a high degree of purification and various physicochemical properties, making it an indispensable material for a wide range of needs — from electronics to the defense industry.

-Cobalt: the metal of the future from the legends of the past
+Cobalt: a metal of the future from the legends of the past

-The origin of the name and the history of the discovery
+Origin of the name and history of discovery

-Cobalt (Co) is one of the most popular and promising metals of the 21st century.
-The name “cobalt” comes from a German word “kobold” — “goblin” or “mine spirit”.
-In the Middle Ages, miners believed that ore containing cobalt brought only troubles: it was impossible to smelt valuable metals from it, and evaporation poisoned the air when heated.
-It wasn't until 1735 that the Swedish chemist Georg Brandt first isolated pure cobalt from Saxon ore and proved that it was an independent chemical element.
+Cobalt (Co) is one of the most sought-after and promising metals of the 21st century.
+The name “cobalt” comes from the German word “kobold” — “goblin” or “mine spirit.”
+In the Middle Ages miners believed that ore containing cobalt brought only trouble: valuable metals could not be smelted from it, and fumes on heating poisoned the air.
+Only in 1735 did the Swedish chemist Georg Brandt first isolate pure cobalt from Saxon ore and prove that it was an independent chemical element.

 First applications: glass and paints

-Long before its chemical discovery, cobalt was used to paint glass in a deep blue color.
-Archaeological findings confirm that ancient Egyptians and Venetians knew about this feature of cobalt-containing minerals.
-However, the exact composition of the “secret” paint was not disclosed until the 18th century.
-It is cobalt oxide, the active substance that gives the deep blue color, that underlies the famous “zaffer”.
+Long before its chemical discovery, cobalt was used to color glass a deep blue.
+Archaeological finds confirm that ancient Egyptians and Venetians knew of this property of cobalt-bearing minerals.
+However, the exact composition of the “secret” paint was not revealed until the 18th century.
+It is cobalt oxide — the active substance that gives the deep blue color — that underlies the famous “zaffer.”

-Today, cobalt is an irreplaceable component in a number of industries.
-Its unique physical and chemical properties have made it popular in many high-tech areas.
+Today cobalt is an indispensable component in a number of industries.
+Its unique physicochemical properties have made it sought after in many high-tech directions.

 Metallurgy and alloying alloys